Another form of marketing that needs to be considered as an affiliate marketer is the Banner Ad Networks or what is called contextual advertising.

 How much money you can make will depend on such factors as how many relevant ads are displayed and so forth.
 Be careful though because placing affiliate banner ads just anywhere on your site can lead to the loss of visitors and a reduction in your online income potential.

 The networks provide the clients with the banner ads, all you need to do as the website owner is implement some code in the banner space and the ad will appear on your website.
-Once you join up with these ad network companies, you will considered as an “affiliate” or “publisher”.
+Once you join up with these ad network companies, you will be considered as an “affiliate” or “publisher”.

 So What Should You Look For In Suitable Banner Ad Networks

-There are a number of desirable affiliate/publisher features that one should look for before agreeing to “rent” out prime advertising space to an agency.
+There are some desirable affiliate/publisher features that one should look for before agreeing to “rent” out prime advertising space to an agency.
 For example, one needs to determine whether the network provide ads that are relevant to the sites subject area and would appeal to its users.
 Irrelevant ads will not only fail if part of a CPC (cost-per-click) campaign, but they can annoy visitors as well.

 A good ad agency will provide a mixture of CPC and CPM (cost-per-thousand impression) ads.
-CPC ads pay when a visitor to a site clicks on a banner through to an advertisers’ web site.
+CPC ads pay when a visitor to a site clicks on a banner through to an advertisers’ website.
 CPM advertising is based on being paid a rate per thousand views, or impressions.

 Shop around carefully.
 You should aim to receive on average US$1.00 – $4.00 CPM or at least US$.15 – $.20 CPC.
 Another variation is CPA (cost-per-acquisition).